Volaris-AI/security-assessments/docs/template.md

 ### 2.1 Product Tiers & Feature Availability

-Describe each product/service tier and document:
+Describe each product/service tier in a concise list format.
+For each tier, include:

-- Included security features (e.g., encryption at rest, encryption in transit, IP protection).
+- **Tier Name**
+  - Encryption at Rest:
-- Any limitations in free or lower-cost tiers.
+  - Encryption in Transit:
+  - Data Used for Training:
+  - IP Protection:
+  - Enterprise Controls:
+  - Evidence URLs:
+    -
-- Evidence: URLs or screenshots.
+    -

 ---